Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Stranger` The players leaving a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player leaves from.
 If none is given, any base will count.

-- `Cnd_Cloaked` Checks whether the object is cloaked or not (>90% invisibility progress). `Activator` will be the cloaked/uncloaked object.
+- `Cnd_Cloaked` Checks whether the object is fully cloaked or not. `Activator` will be the cloaked/uncloaked object.
     1. `STRING|Stranger` Object by name or label to watch cloaking state of.
     1. `True|False :False` `False` if the target must be uncloaked, or `True` if it must be cloaked.